vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-The Tanzu Application Platform does not need an application binary or a container image in order to build and deploy an application.The platform includes a built-in (but modular) 'build-service' as part of its software 'supply-chain'.
+The Tanzu Application Platform does not need an application binary or a container image in order to build and deploy an application.The platform includes a built-in (but swappable) build-service — part of its software 'supply-chain'.

-Tanzu Application Platform needs only the URL and branch name of the source code repository of the application you wish to run.
-If the source code for the application ever changes, the platform will rebuild and redeploy the application automatically.
+The Tanzu Application Platform needs only the GitHub repository URL, branch name or tag of the source code you wish to run.
+If the code ever changes, the platform will rebuild and redeploy the application automatically.

 {{% note %}}
-In the example above, the workload being deployed is a Java application written in Spring.
-Java, Spring, Go, Python, and many other programming languages are supported out-of-the-box using a system called [buildpacks](https://tanzu.vmware.com/components/buildpacks).
+In the example above, the workload being deployed is a Java application built using Spring Boot.
+Java, Spring, Go, Python, and many other programming languages are supported out-of-the-box on the Tanzu Application Platform using a system called [buildpacks](https://tanzu.vmware.com/components/buildpacks).
 {{% /note %}}

+<p><strong>
+2. Check the progress of the workload's deployment.
+</strong></p>

-The `tanzu` cli offers commands that allow you to check the progress of the workload's deployment.
+The `tanzu` cli offers commands that allow you to check the details and progress of the workload deployment.

 {{< tabpane >}}
 {{< tab header="All Operating Systems" >}}

-Check the progress of the application deployment as follows.
+Check the progress of the workload deployment.

 ```powershell
 tanzu apps workload get tanzu-java-web-app
 ```

-You will see output similar that shown below when the application is ready and has a URL.
+The workload deployment has finished when the `Workload Knative Services` says `Ready` and the workload has a `URL` (as shown below).

 ```sh
 # tanzu-java-web-app: Ready